Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Abstract Accurate identification of pain-related genes remains challenging due to the complex nature of pain pathophysiology and the subjective nature of pain reporting in humans, or inferring pain states in animals on the basis of behaviour.
-Here, we use a machine learning approach to identify possible “pain genes”.
-Labelling was based on a gold-standard list of genes with validated involvement across pain conditions, and was trained on a selection of -omics, protein-protein interaction network features, and biological function readouts for each gene.
-Multiple classifiers were trained, and the top-performing model was selected to predict a “pain score” per gene.
-The top ranked genes were validated against pain-related human SNPs to validate against human genetics studies.
-Functional analysis revealed JAK2/STAT3 signal, ErbB, and Rap1 signalling pathways as promising targets for further exploration, while network topological features contribute significantly to the identification of “pain” genes.
-As such, a network based on top-ranked genes was constructed to reveal previously uncharacterised pain-related genes including CHRFAM7A and UNC79.
-These analyses can be further explored using the linked open-source database at https://livedataoxford.shinyapps.io/drg-directory/, which is accompanied by a freely accessible code template and user guide for wider adoption across disciplines.
-Together, the novel insights into pain pathogenesis can indicate promising directions for future experimental research.
+Abstract Motivation Accurate identification of pain-related genes remains challenging due to the complex nature of pain pathophysiology and the subjective nature of pain reporting in humans.
+Here, we use machine learning to identify possible ‘pain genes’.
+Labelling was based on a gold-standard list with validated involvement across pain conditions, and was trained on a selection of -omics, protein–protein interaction network features, and biological function readouts for each gene.
+Results The top-performing model was selected to predict a ‘pain score’ per gene.
+The top-ranked genes were then validated against pain-related human SNPs.
+Functional analysis revealed JAK2/STAT3 signal, ErbB, and Rap1 signalling pathways as promising targets for further exploration, while network topological features contribute significantly to the identification of ‘pain’ genes.
+As such, a network based on top-ranked genes was constructed to reveal previously uncharacterized pain-related genes.
+Together, these novel insights into pain pathogenesis can indicate promising directions for future experimental research.
+Availability and implementation These analyses can be further explored using the linked open-source database at https://livedataoxford.shinyapps.io/drg-directory/, which is accompanied by a freely accessible code template and user guide for wider adoption across disciplines.

 Original publication